tflanagan/quickbase.dev/source/index.html.md

 We are continually trying to improve the information available!
 Please feel free to submit an issue or a pull request to help us improve!

+# Requirements

+Below are the requirements for various platforms.

+Also, while not a requirement, if you are working on a Windows machine, I highly recommend using `cmder` to interact with Nodejs or PHP via the command line.

+You can find `cmder` here: <a href='https://cmder.net/' target='_blank'>https://cmder.net/</a>

+## Browser

+The libraries detailed in this document are transpiled to and made available in ECMAScript2015 ("ES 5"), thus any browser that supports ES 5 or greater, supports these libraries.

+You can find out what browsers support ES 5 here: <a href='https://kangax.github.io/compat-table/es5/' target='_blank'>https://kangax.github.io/compat-table/es5/</a>

+<i>(Hint: All modern browsers support ES 5.)</i>

+## Server

+### Nodejs

+Version 4.0.0 or greater

+To install Nodejs, please visit their website here: <a href='https://nodejs.org/en/' target='_blank'>https://nodejs.org/en/</a>

+You will also require `npm`, which is Nodejs's package manager.
+Depending on how you install Nodejs, `npm` is most likely included.
+If it wasn't, you can find help here: <a href='https://www.npmjs.com/get-npm' target='_blank'>https://www.npmjs.com/get-npm</a>

+### PHP

+Version 5.4.0 or greater

+PHP extensions CURL and XML are also required

+To install PHP, please find help here: <a href='https://secure.php.net/manual/en/install.php' target='_blank'>https://secure.php.net/manual/en/install.php</a>

+You will also require `composer`, which is a PHP package manager.
+To install `composer`, please visit here: <a href='https://getcomposer.org/download/' target='_blank'>https://getcomposer.org/download/</a>

 # QuickBase

 This is the low level Quick Base class, giving you direct access to Quick Base's API.